 Which is why bringing a simple packed lunch—or replacing any meal with home cooking—is the most underrated secret of cheap travel.
 Even on vacation, dining out should be a fun splurge when you’re trying to keep costs down.

 There’s another way to save money on meals that can feel like a splurge as well.
 If you have your heart set on an expensive restaurant, make a reservation for lunch when prices tend to be cheaper, then offset the costs with a more budget-friendly dinner.

 Saving money on vacation is all about advance planning.
 Before you arrive at your destination, have a sense of what you want to do, where you want to shop, and how and when you want to dine out.

 Many museums and parks offer discounts or even free admission on certain days of the week.
 Membership services like AAA or AARP offer modest discounts on travel services.
-In some of the most popular vacation spots, aggregators like CityPASS sell discounted tickets to multiple attractions and tours that can save you money if you’re already planning to visit the bundled attractions.
+In some of the most popular vacation spots in the U.S., aggregators like CityPASS sell discounted tickets to multiple attractions and tours that can save you money if you’re already planning to visit the bundled attractions.
 The new Tripadvisor Plus subscription service pays for itself with members-only discounts and experiences as well.

 AFFORDABLE TRIPS: 10 Cheap Family Vacations That Are Actually Super Fun

 Every destination is different, but thoroughly researching your vacation options ahead of time is a good way to guarantee a cheaper trip.